-Brian Laundrie manhunt: FBI confirms unidentified human remains, fugitive's backpack and notebook found
+Brian Laundrie search: FBI confirms unidentified human remains, fugitive's backpack and notebook found

 Brian Laundrie was reportedly last seen on Sept.
 13